TREATISE ON ZANDTAO

 Out of a sense of completeness I should mention one final practice – ayahuasca.
 I know nothing of this, and personally don’t want to know.
 I see it as a shortcut on something that is already fraught with danger – a shortcut to finding the path.
 When I was near these things it was people taking LSD, I never did so I have no real knowledge or understanding.
 People who had taken LSD had definitely touched something real but it seemed to me that the few I knew about had never properly been able to integrate the experience.
 I wonder whether ayahuasca is the same.
 Because the path is dangerous and with many pitfalls controlling the ego, I have no desire to take shortcuts; my natural shortcut was upheaval enough.
 For people not so lucky, maybe this sort of drugs is a way, but please don’t go near them unless under the tutelage of someone who is experienced on the path.
 One of the Buddha’s precepts is “I undertake the precept to refrain from intoxicating drinks and drugs which lead to carelessness”, this could mean ayahuasca, it might not; it’s up to you.
 I have heard of the taking of ayahuasca as a way of detaching from self, that could be enlightening or it could be devastating for those reliant on self and not ready.
 I am only noting this practice out of a sense of completeness, there is no recommendation here – nor dismissal; you must make all your own choices, if interested go and learn, study, evaluate, and then make your decision.
 I cannot help with this.

 I have discussed practices but what is the purpose of good practice?
 Wise mind.
 Wise mind is what makes our actions good, stupid mind makes our actions bad.
-BY following good practices of meditation and enquiry we develop a wise mind.
-A wise mind uses khandhas but is not attached to khandhas.
+By following good practices of meditation and enquiry we develop a wise mind.
+A wise mind uses khandhas but is not attached to those same khandhas.

 I want to talk of a delusion where I always sail close to the wind.
 I am not the path.
 I am not sunnata, I am not presence.
 Path sunnata and presence are always there.
 If I have wise mind then there is awareness of path sunnata and presence, but I can never be these.
 Good practice leads to a wise mind that has awareness.